MercySupremeAJ/multi-step-form/README.md

 ## Acknowledgments

 Thanks to Frontend Mentor for the challenge and to the community for sharing insights.
-This project was completed solo, but I benefited from studying other people's multi-step form patterns and accessibility tips.